 Ask yourself why you are aiming to be your own boss?

-Strangely enough, many people who want to be their own boss don’t often take the time to really think about the reasons why they are doing so.
+Strangely enough, many people who want to be their own boss don’t often take the time to think about why they are doing so.

-As a personal trainer, I think one of the main reasons why you might want to start your own gym is because of the true passion we often display for fitness.
+As a personal trainer, I think one of the main reasons you might want to start your own gym is the true passion we often display for fitness.
 But it goes deeper than that as well, I think.

 Of course, you need to pay the bills as well, so making money also plays a part in your overall motivation and we would be lying if we said it wasn’t.

-All-in-all, I think knowing why we do the things we do prove to be the best motivation, even when the going gets tough!
+All-in-all, knowing why we do what we do proves to be the best motivation, even when the going gets tough!

 What does a gym owner earn?